-Bicknell Square is located in North Weymouth and is roughly bounded by North, Sea, and Bridge Streets (Route 3A).
-The square is anchored visually by the Unitarian Universalist Church of Weymouth and the old Bicknell Junior High School.
+Bicknell Square is located in North Weymouth and is roughly bounded by North Street, Sea Street, and Bridge Street (Route 3A).
+The square is anchored visually by the Unitarian Universalist Church of Weymouth and the former Bicknell Junior High School.

 Single-family homes surround the square and are within walking distance of the area's stores.
 Many of the homes are architecturally significant, varying greatly in style and contributing to the area's designation as a national historic district.
-The homes are situated in established neighborhoods and clustered around a local park and playground known as Beals Park.
-Other buildings include a public library, U.S. post office, and two houses of worship.
+Homes are situated in established neighborhoods and clustered around Beals Park.
+Other buildings include a public library, post office, and two houses of worship.

 Bicknell Square is considered a focal point for business, history, and social interaction in North Weymouth.